Evertras/bubble-table/README.md

 Extra data in the `RowData` object is ignored.
-This can be helpful to simply dump data into `RowData` and create columns that select what is interesting to view, or to generate different columns based on view options on the fly.
+This can be helpful to simply dump data into `RowData` and create columns that select what is interesting to view, or to generate different columns based on view options on the fly (see the [metadata example](./examples/metadata/main.go) for an example of using this).

 An example is given below.
 For more detailed examples, see [the examples directory](./examples).